-Far from creating an entirely robotic sales force, though, AI and ML can empower your Sales and Marketing staff to achieve more.
-Beyond the efficiency boost that these tools provide, perhaps the biggest benefit of sales automation is a more knowledgeable sales force.
+Far from creating an entirely robotic sales force, though, ML or AI for sales can empower your sales and marketing staff to achieve more.
+Beyond the efficiency boost that these tools provide, perhaps the biggest benefit of sales automation is a more knowledgeable sales force .
 All that time spent organizing CRM data, chasing content or otherwise not selling can instead be put toward more important customer-facing activities.

 What is Sales automation?

 So what exactly does Sales automation mean in the modern day?
 At its most basic level, Sales automation is about accelerating and enhancing the Sales process through technology that eliminates or automates back-end labor, thus allowing Sales and Marketing teams to dedicate more time and resources to valuable tasks.
 In short, with Sales automation tools, your reps will spend more time closing deals and generating revenue than they do prospecting or talking to leads with no real purchasing intent.

 That’s what makes AI for sales so important: its bottom-line impact.
 A Harvard Business Review survey found 30% of early AI adopters have increased revenue and are 3.5 times more likely to expect notable profit-margin growth.

 - Never forget to follow up with a potential customer and subsequently lose a deal.

 - Never scramble to find or disseminate timely, relevant content that speaks to their unique needs or business challenges.

 - Never make a mistake by contacting the wrong stakeholder or having inaccurate lead information.

 - Never be out of the loop with the near- and long-term sales forecast.